DataStax-Examples/how-to-create-an-example/docs/STYLE_GUIDE.md

 * Body
   * Provides the details, use numbered steps as they are helpful.
   * Contains appropriate headings and subheadings as needed to make the content easy to read
+* Attribution
+  * A quick one liner giving credit to the creator/maintainer of the repo something like "Created and Maintained by [bechbd](https://github.com/bechbd)"

 ## Writing a Sample Document
 * Title